-As of May 1, 2020, Pasadena Community Foundation has granted more than $650,00 to nonprofit organizations providing relief services to the Pasadena community.
+As of June 1, 2020, Pasadena Community Foundation has granted more than $650,000 to 26 local nonprofit organizations to support COVID-19 relief services in the Pasadena community.

-PCF awarded the second phase of grants from its COVID-19 Response Fund to 26 local nonprofits.
-Totaling $372,000, the grants will support local community-based organizations serving families and individuals experiencing extreme hardship from the economic, social, and physical impact of the COVID-19 crisis.
+Phase Two funding expanded support for basic needs, including food, shelter, and social services for our most vulnerable neighbors.
+Total grants in the amount of $372,000 were made to local community-based organizations serving families and individuals experiencing extreme hardship from the economic, social, and physical impact of the COVID-19 crisis.

 Addressing the immediate needs of homebound seniors: